TIPS ON STORM RELIEF DONATIONS

-In the wake of severe storms that came through our area, your BBB offers the following tips to help people decide where to direct donations to assist storm victims and their families:
+In the wake of severe storms that came through the Midwest and South, the BBB offers the following tips to help Americans decide where to direct donations to assist storm victims and their families:

 Be cautious when giving online.

-Be cautious about online giving, especially in response to spam messages and emails that claim to link to a relief organization.
+Be cautious about online giving.
+Do not respond to spam messages and avoid clicking on links in unsolicited text messages or emails that claim to link to a relief organization.
 If you are seeking to give to a charity organization involved in relief efforts, go directly to the charity’s website.

 Rely on expert opinion when it comes to evaluating a charity.

-Be careful when relying on third-party recommendations such as bloggers or other websites, as they might not have fully researched the listed relief organizations.
-The public can go to BBB Wise Giving Alliance to research charities and relief organizations to verify that they are accredited by the BBB and meet the 20 Standards for Charity Accountability.
-Please visit www.bbb.org/charities for more information
+Becareful when relying on third-party recommendations such as bloggers or other Web sites, as they might not have fully researched the listed relief organizations.
+The public can go to www.bbb.org/us to research charities and relief organizations to verify that they are accredited by the BBB and meet the 20 Standards for Charity Accountability.

 Be wary of claims that 100 percent of donations will assist relief victims.

-Despite what an organization might claim, charities have fund raising and administrative costs.
+Despite what an organization might claim, charities have fundraising and administrative costs.
 Even a credit card donation will involve, at a minimum, a processing fee.
-If a charity claims 100 percent of collected funds will be assisting victims, the truth is that the organization is still probably incurring fund raising and administrative expenses.
+If charity claims 100 percent of collected funds will be assisting victims, the truth is that the organization is still probably incurring fundraising and administrative expenses.
 They may use some of their other funds to pay this, but the expenses will still be incurred.